-In planning the Funder’s tour at the National Boarding School Healing, I knew it would be transformative for the Funders who joined us but it was life changing for me as well.
+In planning the Funder’s Tour at the inaugural National Conference of the National Native American Boarding School Healing Coalition, hosted in Carlisle, Pennsylvania, and on the grounds of the former Carlisle Indian Industrial School, I knew it would be transformative for the Funders who joined us but it was life changing for me as well.
 As I reflect on the tour, I will share some things that were especially impactful and that I will carry with me always.

 We started off the tour with The Blanket Exercise which is an experiential kinesthetic activity that involves taking participants through the key historical points while giving insight and glimpses into the destruction and loss caused by colonization and the genocide of Native American people here in the U.S. Much of this history is not well known to mainstream America and even Native people themselves as it is not part of our educational curriculum.
 We had some Native youth who joined us which gave the activity a three-generational perspective that was powerful as they their insights.
 In the activity, I was one of the very few last Natives standing and understanding the resiliency it takes to keep standing was an important realization.
 Still standing when whole systems were created to destroy generations.
 I am still standing.